LucasHoffSchmidt/LucasHoffSchmidt/README.md

 ## Project Highlights
 ### Adventures of Chirpie
-An endless runner game I made in C# with Unity for Google Play Store, itch.io and Unity Distribution Portal.
+An endless runner game I made in Unity for Google Play Store, itch.io and Unity Distribution Portal.
 It features 8 different worlds with their own unique ambience, achievements, pickups, powerups, upgrades, different player characters, daily rewards, slot machine minigames and player trophies.
-I made the game using gimp for designing assets, FL Studio for music, Bfxr for sound, Unity for game development and Shotcut for making videos.
+I made the game using gimp for designing assets, FL Studio for music, Bfxr for sound, Unity and C# for game development and Shotcut for making videos.

 #### Trailer
 Shows a brief overview of what the game has to offer.